 This Appendix establishes the detailed requirements for the Coordinated Community Plan (CCP) under the Youth Homelessness Demonstration Program (YHDP).
-Under this Notice of Funding Availability, HUD is making approximately \$145 million available- up to \$80 million in Fiscal Year (FY) 2019 funds for HUD to select up to 25 communities, including at least eight communities with substantial rural populations and up to \$80 million in FY 2020 funds to select up to 25 communities with substantial rural populations and up to \$80 million in FY 2020 funds to select up to 25 communities with a priority for communities with substantial rural populations in up to eight locations.
+Under this Notice of Funding Availability, HUD is making approximately \$72 million available in FY 2021 funds to implement projects to demonstrate how a comprehensive approach to serving homeless youth, age 24 and under, in up to 25 communities with a priority for communities with substantial rural populations in up to eight locations, can dramatically reduce youth homelessness.
 The purpose of these funds is to demonstrate how a coordinated community approach to serving homeless youth, age 24 and younger, can dramatically reduce homelessness.